e-tornike/Story_Generator/README.md

 ### Setup

-This repository has only been test with Python 3.7.
+This repository has only been tested with Python 3.7.

 Install the dependencies in a virtual environment:
 ```